zblazerzz/hacking-owasp-Juice-shop/README.md

 }
 ```

-This function seemed to return something into the path, this something seemed to be a string that was made using the output of an i$ function, the word sal, the a$ function and the letter a all in lowercase.
+This function seemed to return something into the path, this something seemed to be a string that was made using the output of an i$ function, the word "sal", the a$ function and the letter "a" all in lowercase.
 After attempting to decode the functions myself i found it to be pretty hard and time inducing to attempt to brute force this code, as the logic relies on an algorithm where an array of integers is reversed and transformed into ASCII characters using the "key" provided as the first argument.
 Therefore I opted to redefine the i$, a$, and t$ functions directly within the browser console to observe their output:
 ```
 function i$(...t) {
     let n = Array.prototype.slice.call(t), e = n.shift();